To keep up with the latest travel advice for the West End, please visit: https://tfl.gov.uk/campaign/coronavirus

 Route Planning and Cycle Parking

 Once you arrive in the West End, you can scan our QR codes to access the bespoke map which includes details of where you can park your bike.
 We have been working with Westminster City Council and other key partners to install additional cycle parking infrastructure around the area.
 This includes our own bike parking bays in partnership with Cycle Hoop, as well as locations for Santander docking stations and secure parking facilities such as SpokeSafe (operating out of Q Park carparks) and Bike Drop (launched by The Crown Estate).

 Dr Bike and Secure Bike Marking

-New West End Company are partnering with Bike Drop, Cycle Confident and Heart of London Business Alliance to offer FREE sessions in the West End, where experienced mechanics check everything on your bike from wheels, brakes, gears and tyre pressure to lights, racks, pedals, saddles and more.
-The sessions will also offer FREE bike marking.
+Throughout April New West End Company partnered with Bike Drop, Cycle Confident and Heart of London Business Alliance to offer FREE sessions in the West End, where experienced mechanics check everything on your bike from wheels, brakes, gears and tyre pressure to lights, racks, pedals, saddles and more.
+The sessions also offered FREE bike marking.
 Registering your bike helps police and retailers identify and verify the legitimate owner of bikes that have been stolen or are being resold.
 Over 150 cyclists made use of our sessions in September and October last year.